mohitgoel14/ToDo-App/README.md

 ##TODO APP
 - A Full stack app using MERN
 - Organised Front-end and Backend File
+- To run it, you must have installed nodejs

 ##INSTRUCTIONS TO START PROJECT(For Backend)